-Her primary focus in treatment includes depression, anxiety, trauma, grief, and difficult adjustments, as well as a variety of other presenting issues.
-In therapy, she utilizes a person-centered, trauma-informed approach to create safety, decrease distress, and facilitate healing.
-She believes in harnessing and building upon her clients’ strengths and self-awareness, increasing self-esteem, and allowing them the space to explore their thoughts and emotions as they come to a deeper understanding of themselves.
-Through this process, she believes clients have the power and capacity to practice acceptance, forgiveness when desired, and solving problems.
+Welcome!
+My name is Shannon Hendrickson, and I am a clinical psychologist and board approved clinical supervisor.
+I utilize a person-centered, trauma-informed approach in my work with clients to create safety, decrease distress, and facilitate healing.
+I believe in harnessing and building upon my clients’ strengths and self-awareness, increasing self-esteem, and providing the space to explore all thoughts and emotions as they come to a deeper understanding of themselves.
+Through this process, I believe clients have the power and capacity to reach acceptance, allow forgiveness (when desired), and solve problems.

-The most important element of successful treatment has been the therapeutic relationship.
-Dr. Hendrickson recognizes the value in the relationship and the role it plays in creating a safe environment for clients to explore their distress.
-Using a narrative approach rather than a structured, manualized treatment model, she companions clients through this self-exploration process.
+The most important element of successful mental health treatment is the therapeutic relationship.
+I recognize the value in the relationships I have with my clients and the role it plays in creating a safe and welcoming environment to explore their distress.
+I prefer a narrative approach rather than a structured, manualized treatment model, and through this modality, I companion my clients through their self-exploration process.

 I graduated with my Psy.D. in 2015 from the Arizona School of Professional Psychology.
 My clinical rotations included home-based bereavement therapy in hospice, individual and group therapy in residential group homes for adults, interventions in community mental health, and completion of forensic evaluations within the Maricopa County justice system.